espnet/espnet/doc/espnet2_distributed.md

 - The default value is  `NCCL_SOCKET_IFNAME=^lo,docker`.
 - Support two syntax: white list or black list
 - White list e.g.: `NCCL_SOCKET_IFNAME=eth,em`
   - It's enough to specify the prefix only.
 You don't need to set it as `eth0`.
-- Black list e.g.: `^virbr,lo,docker`.
+- Blacklist e.g.: `^virbr,lo,docker`.
 - If multiple network interfaces are found in your environment, the first is selected.
   - You can check your environment by `ifconfig` for example. https://www.cyberciti.biz/faq/linux-list-network-interfaces-names-command/
   - Note that `lo` is the first normally, so `lo` must be filtered.